jcs-elpa/file-header/README.md

 ### Step 1.

-First you need to set the template config file path.
+First, you need to set the template config file path.
 ```el
 (setq file-header-template-config-filepath "~/.emacs.jcs/template/template_config.properties")
 ```

 ### Step 2.

-Then create the config file to the directory where you just set.
-The config file example can be found under `Config Example` section below.
+Then create the config file to the directory where you just set it.
+The config file the example can be found under `Config Example` section below.

 ### Step 3.